 Perhaps the best part of this clay is that it can be left to air dry.
 It does take a number of days to dry fully and large clay pieces will take longer.

 We laid our no bake clay creations on newspaper to dry and it took around a week for some of the larger pieces to dry.
-I would also recommend that larger pieces also be carefully repositioned to a dry part of the newspaper and to rest on a different place (when possible) to more evenly dry.
-Our snowman and cabbage rose took the longest to dry and both started drying better when we changed what area was resting on the paper.
+Throughout the week, we gently repositioning the pieces on dryer sections of newspaper or in a way that exposed a different side.
+That sped up the drying process and led to more even drying.
+Our snowman and cabbage rose took the longest to dry.
+Both started drying better when we changed what area was resting on the paper.

 This no bake clay dries extremely hard.
 When banged together it sounds like rocks hitting each other.
 However, it does not dry as hard as rocks and can break if dropped or roughly handled.
 The extremely pourous nature of the dried clay would seem to take craft glue fairly well.